 A better battery

 I’ve said it before, but it bears repeating: Sonos’ decision to make the Move’s rechargeable lithium-ion battery user-replaceable is worthy of high praise.
 Sonos claims the cell is good for three years or 900 charges, after which you can swap out the battery for a new one.
-The battery is supposedly good for about 10 hours of constant use at medium volumes.
+The battery is good for a claimed 10 hours of constant use at medium volumes.
 I think this is pretty accurate, but I had a different experience when the Move was in standby mode.
 It’s supposed to stay that way for up to 120 hours, but I found that when I abandoned it with a 40% charge remaining, it warned me through an audible tone that it needed to be plugged in after only 12 hours.

 The Move is designed to be recharged via USB-C when you don’t have the charging cradle handy, but be warned: Not every USB-C charger will work.
 The Move requires a charger that can output one of these three voltage/amperage combos: 12V/3A, 15V/3A, 20V/2.25A, and it’s highly unlikely that the charger that came with your phone is compatible.
 You don’t want to make this discovery in the middle of a road trip, with the Move’s front LED blinking an angry orange at you to let you know it’s not happy.

 Hey Google, can you say Bluetooth, Wi-Fi, and AirPlay 2?